souma9830/CryptoHub/README.md

 # CryptoHub

-A modern, responsive cryptocurrency dashboard built with React and Vite.
-Track real-time prices, view detailed coin analytics, and explore crypto news and features—all in one place.
+A modern, beginner-friendly cryptocurrency dashboard built with React and Vite.
+CryptoHub allows users to track real-time crypto prices, analyze coins with charts, and explore crypto-related content—all in one place.

+## 🎯 Who Is This Project For?

+This project is ideal for beginners who want to learn React, APIs, and open-source contribution through a real-world project.

-## 🌟 Features
+## 🌟 Key Features

 - 🚀 Live crypto prices and market data (powered by CoinGecko API)
 - 📈 Interactive price charts (powered by Victory)